blumenthaler/Bar-Talk/notes.md

 - add comments functionality (optional)
 - add a layout (kind of optional, not really)

-- Your forms should correctly display validation errors
-    - Fields ARE enclosed within a fields_with_errors class
-    - Error messages describing the validation failures must be present within the view

-- Make sure nested routes are working (views are dynamic)
 - What is the difference between Others view and Users#recipes view?
     - implement this difference, because right now they are very similar